Star Wars: The Clone Wars: Writing and franchise continuity

 In early stages of development, Filoni proposed a series centered on a group of recurring characters traveling aboard a spaceship similar to the Millennium Falcon, including a Jedi apprentice named Ashla, and her Jedi Master.
 (Note: This later inspired Star Wars Rebels.)
-Working with Henry Gilroy, Filoni developed early concepts and introduced original characters such as Rotta and his father, Ziro, aiming to tell a story that would not interfere with existing Star Wars continuity, with occasional appearances by film characters like Obi-Wan Kenobi and Anakin Skywalker.
+Working with Henry Gilroy, Filoni developed early concepts and introduced original characters such as Rotta and his great-uncle, Ziro, aiming to tell a story that would not interfere with existing Star Wars continuity, with occasional appearances by film characters like Obi-Wan Kenobi and Anakin Skywalker.

 However, Lucas rejected this approach, insisting the series focus on film characters.
 As a result, Ashla was reimagined as Ahsoka, Anakin's Padawan, and Rotta and Ziro were integrated into the theatrical film.
 Ahsoka was originally conceived as Obi-Wan's Padawan, but Lucas reassigned her to Anakin to break their repetitive dynamic and highlight Anakin's growth as a Jedi.
 Filoni and Gilroy developed Ahsoka as a blend of "Anakin's brashness and Obi-Wan's measured judgment," symbolizing the transition from Republic to Empire.
 Filoni explained, "Ahsoka is between them, looking back at what was, looking forward to what might be."
 Lucas added that her role was to help mature Anakin, shifting him from the "wild child" of Attack of the Clones into a more responsible mentor.

 Lucas and Filoni co-developed many of the series' scripts, drawing from concepts Lucas had kept since the original trilogy in 1977.
 The script also draws inspiration from Expanded Universe of Lucas's space opera, manga, and 1950s science fiction, with each episode opening with a voiceover recap of the previous installment, followed by an on-screen moral lesson—nicknamed the "Jedi cookie"— which introduces each episode's theme and encourages kids to think.